kianslagter/oop-chess/README.md

 # Chess
-Two-player Chess game using GUI in C++ using OOP.
+Two-player Chess game with GUI in C++ using OOP.

 # Installation / Compiling